 Primary fallopian tube cancer is cancer that starts in the fallopian tube.
 It is more common for other cancers to spread to the fallopian tubes after they started somewhere else in the body.
 For example, the fallopian tubes are a common site of metastasis (spread) of cancers that started in the ovaries, uterus, endometrium, appendix, or colon.

 Using current statistics, primary fallopian tube cancer accounts for about 1% of all cancers of a woman's reproductive system.
 However, as mentioned in the Overview , new scientific evidence suggests that ovarian cancer is more closely associated with fallopian tube cancer than previously thought, which makes this type of cancer more common than this statistic suggests.

-If detected early, fallopian tube cancer can often be successfully treated.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, found.
-At its earliest stage, where the cancer is only in the lining of the fallopian tube the five-year survival rate is 95%.
+The 5-year survival rate tells you what percent of women live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+If found early, fallopian tube cancer can often be successfully treated.
+At its earliest stage, where the cancer is only in the lining of the fallopian tube the 5-year survival rate is 87%.
 The survival rate decreases as the cancer spreads.
-If cancer has spread to the walls of the fallopian tube, the five-year survival rate is about 75%; if it has spread outside of the fallopian tube, the five-year survival rate is 45%.
+If cancer has spread to the walls of the fallopian tube, the 5-year survival rate ranges from 52% to 86%.
+If it has spread outside of the fallopian tube, the 5-year survival rate is 40%.
 Learn more about the staging system of fallopian tube cancer.